vmware-archive/container-tracer/docs/trace-hooks.md

 given context in the kernel and to return a location of a text file, where traces of this session are recorded.
 Usually, this tracing context is a set of PIDs that will be traced and input arguments, specific to the trace-hook.
-The trace hooks are located in `trace-hooks` directory and are organized into sub-directories.
-Each sub-directories is responsible for a specific trace sub-system of the Linux kernel.
+The trace hooks are located in the `trace-hooks` directory and are organized into sub-directories.
+Each sub-directory is responsible for a specific trace sub-system of the Linux kernel.
 There is at least one executable file in each of these sub-directories, called `manager`, which manages all trace hooks located in that sub-directory.
 The `manager` must accept at least these input
 arguments:
- - **--get-all** : Return list of all user callable trace hooks.
+ - **--get-all** : Return a list of all user callable trace hooks.
- - **--describe <trace hook name>** : Get user description of given trace hook.
+ - **--describe <trace hook name>** : Get a user description of the given trace hook.
  - **--clear** : Reset to default the trace sub-system of the Linux kernel.
  - **--run <trace hook name>** : Run a trace hook, in blocking mode.
 In case of an error, an error message must be printed on the standard error output and the hook must return, without starting any trace session.